 Retirement Spending Smile or Lumpy Expenses?

-A major puzzle in retirement are future expenses.
+Future expenses are a major puzzle in retirement.
 How much money will you need to spend in the future?

 In addition, you have your investment assets, such as stocks and bonds.
-These provide a variable source of income and are best suited to provide for your wants.
+These provide a variable source of income and are best suited to your wants.

 But what are the expenses during retirement?
 Are they constant?
 Are retirement expenses like a “smile” or perhaps more “lumpy” than that?